Examples show workloads, not customer logos or vanity metrics

 Example workloads for support that improves after launch.

-Docs, FAQs, changelog, starter answers, support macros
+Docs, FAQs, changelog, starter answers, support macros, repeated replies

 Widget loaded, origin valid, route allowed, context arrived